0xumarkhatab/Simplified-Clarity-Mini-Course/Clarity-Introduction.md

 ### Bitcoin state
-Bitcoin always been a ledger but now stacks is leveraging the bitcoin state to its fullest. with clarity , it is possible to have the super powers of reading the bitcoin blockchain and build on top of it.
+Bitcoin always been a ledger but now stacks is leveraging the bitcoin state to its fullest.
+Clarity smart contracts have somehow this special visibility into the state of the Bitcoin blockchain.<br/>
+Sp ,the contract functions written in a Clarity file can be triggered when specific Bitcoin transactions are confirmed.
-We are working hard for granting you Further super powers .
+We are working hard for granting you Further super powers.

 ## Why you Must choose Clarity
-Below here we got the [Comparison of Solidity,Move and Clarity ](https://101blockchains.com/solidity-vs-move-vs-clarity/)and deciding which is the best.
+Below here, we got the [Comparison of Solidity,Move and Clarity ](https://101blockchains.com/solidity-vs-move-vs-clarity/)and deciding which is the best.

 ![Solidity-Vs-Move-Vs-Clarity-Key-Differences_](https://user-images.githubusercontent.com/71306738/207467487-c0a21515-5344-460d-835e-5f9da718ba7a.jpg)